 What about the money?
 Most people assume they will pay less for a resale home over a new home, however in the long run, that is often not the case.

 With new construction the homebuyer controls the costs by choosing the plan, the features, the upgrades and the location or subdivision they have their home built in.
 The new homebuyer will also have all the latest and greatest energy efficient building materials such as windows, appliances, insulation and heat and cooling systems.
 In the long run, the new homebuyer will save money every month because of the home’s efficiency.
 Another money-saving benefit of purchasing a new home is the new home warranty.
 Some builders even include an additional warranty in the purchase cost of the home that goes beyond a traditional new home warranty.
-2-10 Home Buyers Warranty is an example of such a warranty.
-McKee Homes includes a full 2-10 warranty with all new homes, which covers the home’s systems for two years and the structure for a full 10 years.
+The McKee Homes Limited Warranty Program is an example of such a warranty.
+McKee Homes includes a full McKee Homes Limited Warranty Program with all new homes, which covers the home’s workmanship and materials for one year, home systems for two years and the structure for a full 10 years.